Farama-Foundation/PettingZoo/docs/classic/rps.md

 Rock, Paper, Scissors is a 2-player hand game where each player chooses either rock, paper or scissors and reveals their choices simultaneously.
 If both players make the same choice, then it is a draw.
 However, if their choices are different, the winner is determined as follows: rock beats scissors, scissors beat paper, and paper beats rock.

-The game can be expanded to Rock Paper, Scissors, Lizard, Spock.
-Rock, Paper, Scissors, Lizard, Spock is a variation of the traditional Rock Paper Scissors game, where the choices lizard and Spock are added as well.
-The interactions between Rock, Paper and Scissor are the same as the original with Rock beating scissors, scissors beating paper and paper beating rock.
-However, the new choices interact as follows: rock crushes lizard, lizard poisons Spock, Spock smashes scissors, scissors beats lizard, lizard eats paper, paper beats Spock, and Spock destroys rock.
-As is in the original, each player reveal their choice at the same time, at which point the winner is determined.
+The game can be expanded to have extra actions by adding new action pairs.
+Adding the new actions in pairs allows for a more balanced game.
+This means that the final game will have an odd number of actions and each action wins over exactly half of the other actions while being defeated by the other half.
+The most common expansion of this game is [Rock, Paper, Scissors, Lizard, Spock](http://www.samkass.com/theories/RPSSL.html), in which only one extra action pair is added.

 ### Arguments

 ```
-pistonball.env(lizard_spock=False, max_cycles=150)
+rps.env(additional_action_pairs=0, max_cycles=15)
 ```

-`lizard_spock`:  Expands the game to Rock, Paper, Scissors, Lizard, Spock if True.
-Default False
+`additional_action_pairs`:  number of additional action pairs to expand the game of Rock, Paper, Scissors.
+If only one additional action pair is required, the game is expanded to Rock, Paper, Scissors, Lizard, Spock.

 `max_cycles`:  after max_cycles steps all agents will return done.